remotion-dev/remotion/packages/docs/docs/ssr.md

   const compositionId = "HelloWorld";

   // Create a webpack bundle of the video.
-  // You only have to do this, you can reuse the bundle. const bundleLocation = await bundle(require.resolve("./src/index"));
+  // You only have to do this once, you can reuse the bundle. const bundleLocation = await bundle(require.resolve("./src/index"));

   // Parametrize the video by passing arbitrary props to your component.